jsiek/B522-PL-Foundations/Unification.lagda.md

 ```

 We have some work to do regarding point 2 (that the current equations
-does not contain any variables in the domain of θ).
+does not contain any variables in the domain of σ).

 UNDER CONSTRUCTION